maveius/symfony3/README.md

 All future commands are assumes composer installed globally

 ## PHP 7
-You need to install php interpreter if you dont heve already :)
+You need to install php interpreter if you don't have already :)

 ### Windows
 (http://windows.php.net/qa/)